Custom-Elements/ui-stat-value/README.md

 ### since

 If specified, ignore values before this date string (uses `dateFormat`).
+Supports relatives in the format `-30d` or `+30d`, where you can use days, hours, months, or years.
 Any `limit` is applied after date range filtering

 ### until